Reversible Reactions and Dynamic Equilibrium

 The concentrations of the reactants vs products are not necessarily equal, and there is usually more of one than the other:

 - if the concentration of the reactants is higher than products, we say the equilibrium lies to the left

 - if the concentration of the products is higher than the reactants, we say the equilibrium lies to the right

-Dynamic equilibrium is when the forward and reverse reactions are still occurring, however, they are occurring at the different rate.
+Dynamic equilibrium is when the forward and reverse reactions are still occurring (dynamic), but the substances remain in balance (equilibrium).

 Changing the concentration, temperature and pressure of a reaction system can make a big change to where the equilibrium lies, and industry uses this principle regularly to increase the amount of product they

 - if you add more reactant, the equilibrium will shift to the right to reduce the concentration of reactant (and make more product)

 - if you remove some of the product, the equilibrium will shift to the right to increase the concentration of the product

 - if the temperature is increased then the equilibrium position will shift to reduce the temperature (so will favour the endothermic reaction)

 - if the temperature is decreased then the equilibrium position will shift to increase the temperature (so will favour the exothermic reaction)